jdh-algo/JoyHallo/README.md

 **Image**:

 - Cropped to square shape.
-- Face should be facing forward and occupy 50%-70% of the image area.
+- Face should be facing forward and occupy 50%-70% of the image.

 **Audio**:

-- Audio in `wav` format.
+- Use `wav` format.
-- Mandarin or English, with clear audio and suitable background music.
+- Mandarin, English or mixed, with clear audio and suitable background music.

 Notes: These requirements apply to **both training and inference processes**.